 Felix Greaves has posted a comment on this on the BMJ website:

-Response from Jennie Negus, Deputy Chief Nurse, United Lincolnshire Hospitals NHS Trust on 9 Dec 2013 at 11:58
+Response from Jennie Negus, Head of Patient Experience, United Lincolnshire Hospitals NHS Trust on 9 Dec 2013 at 11:58

 In the spirit of openness and honesty I must confess that from a personal (as in my own view) and professional (as in my day to day job)perspective the thought of Care Connect being rolled out 'as it is' fills me with dread!
 It’s not that I don’t agree with the concept and drivers; not at all; I welcome different ways and means and methods and options for seeking and receiving patient feedback - but - has anyone considered what this means on the shop floor?
 Let me describe a scenario......